Tristan Xavier Köster is a Hamburg, Germany based musician and composer.

 Torn between the punk music of his childhood and the classical canon he loves so dearly, Köster is constantly improvising and searching for an unheard, intuitive way to approach each instrument and ensemble.
 Köster finds artistic solace in the ability of acoustic music to distance people from their technologically driven lives and re-immerse themselves in their own aural (and subsequent autobiographical) roots.

 Working in predominantly acoustic settings, Tristan’s compositions are inspired by the abstract emotive capabilities of music and the ability of his ideas to be diversely interpreted by performers and listeners alike.
 Born in Los Angeles (USA) in 1993, Tristan moved to Germany in 2015 where he lives with his wife and daughter.

 Tristan Xavier Köster (b.
 1993) is a Los Angeles born composer currently living in Hamburg, Germany.
 Working with ensembles and musicians in predominantly acoustic settings, Tristan is inspired by the abstract emotive capabilities of music and its ability to be radically interpreted by performers and listeners alike.
-Searching to exhibit a new “colloquial” sound in the contemporary classical medium, Tristan thinks of himself as a musician constantly improvising and searching for an unheard, yet intuitive, way to approach an instrument or ensemble.

 Photo Credits: Axel Koester Photography, 2012, 2015.